 Artificial intelligence and simulations can unveil protein folding and misfolding dynamics.
 Machine learning, generative models, and multiscale simulations can be integrated with experimental single-molecule data to move beyond static structures toward predictive, dynamic models.

-Humanities and social sciences (HSS) can be meaningfully integrated into national research excellence clusters focused on groundbreaking technologies.
+Humanities and social sciences can be meaningfully integrated into national research excellence clusters focused on groundbreaking technologies.

 Two-day workshop brings together leading researchers in biophysics, molecular biology, imaging, simulations, and clinical research to explore protein folding and misfolding as dynamic processes.